expo/expo/docs/pages/ui-programming/using-svgs.md

 ## Converting individual SVG files for React Native

-If you don't want to change your project configuration, you can alternatively use a tool such as [React-SVGR](https://react-svgr.com/playground/?native=true) to convert your SVG files.
+Alternatively, [React-SVGR](https://react-svgr.com/playground/?native=true) is a great tool to convert individual SVG files.
 It takes an SVG as input then can transform it into another format, including a format that works with React.

 Paste the SVG contents from the exported SVG file into [React-SVGR](https://react-svgr.com/playground/?native=true) and make sure the "native" checkbox is ticked.
 It will provide output that we can copy and paste into our project.